angelalonso/robot/docs/006_MovingExample.md

 ## Define your rules
 - Create the ruleset and call it, for instance `rulesets/start_test2.yaml`
-- Copy the following and modify it to your liking (see [previous example](./005_FirstExample.md) for references of what variable does):
+- Copy the following and modify it to your liking (see [previous example](./005_FirstExample.md) for references on what each variable does):
 ```
 ---
 - id: "move_fwd"